The Cairo Regional Centre for International Commercial Arbitration (CRCICA) Welcomed Professor Georges Affaki for a Lecture

 Cairo – 4 February 2025

-In a distinguished intellectual evening, the Cairo Regional Centre for International Commercial Arbitration (CRCICA) organized an insightful seminar delivered by Justice Professor Georges Affaki, a prominent international arbitrator, judge at the Qatar International Court, lawyer admitted to the French courts, and lecturer at the University of Paris.
-With decades of extensive experience in law and arbitration, Dr. Affaki has become one of the most influential figures in the field.
-He is also a member of various international legal bodies and has served as a consultant to numerous governments and institutions on arbitration and dispute resolution matters.
-In addition to his practical experience, he has made significant academic and research contributions that have shaped modern arbitration principles at the international level.
+In a distinguished intellectual evening, the Cairo Regional Centre for International Commercial Arbitration (CRCICA) organized an insightful seminar delivered by Prof. Georges Affaki, a prominent international arbitrator, Justice of the Qatar International Court, admitted before the French courts, and Professor at the University of Paris.
+With decades of extensive experience in law and arbitration, Prof. Affaki has become one of the most influential figures in the field.
+He is also a member of governing councils of international organisations and has served as a consultant to numerous governments and institutions on arbitration and dispute resolution matters.
+In addition to his practical experience, he has made significant academic and research contributions that have enriched modern arbitration principles at the international level.

 The lecture, titled “The Arbitrator between the Duty of Impartiality and the Duty of Disclosure: Reflections on the Legitimacy of the Standard and the Risk of Extremism in Its Application,” provided an in-depth exploration of a timely and thought-provoking topic.